 Today there are great opportunities for all three aspects of denim:

-The yarns: I believe reducing the amount of fresh cotton is key on the mills side.
+The yarns: I believe reducing the amount of fresh cotton is key on the mill’s side.

-ould be by using modern cellulose fibers such as Tencel Refibra or by expanding the recycled content of a denim.
+This could be by using modern cellulose fibers such as Tencel Refibra or by expanding the recycled content of a denim.

-The dye: There are revolutionary techniques such as Kitotex, Smart Indigo, vegetable sizing agents or dyeing methods using nitrogen.
-Each one of them is drastically reducing the use of chemicals, water and energy and some of them can be combined for even greater results.
+The dye: There are revolutionary techniques, such as Kitotex, Smart Indigo, vegetable sizing agents or dyeing methods using nitrogen.
+Each one of them is drastically reducing the use of chemicals, water and energy, and some of them can be combined for even greater results.

-The wash: Italian laundries such as Everest or ITAC all their efforts to greener washes.
-Thanks to their steady R&D we are now able to create perfect vintage images but on superlow impact base.
+The wash: Italian laundries such as Everest or I.T.A.C. have been putting all their efforts into ‘greener’ washes for many years.
+Thanks to their steady R&D, we are now able to create perfect vintage images but on a super-low impact base.

-High-definition laser, zone treatments, artificial instead of pumice stones, foam and nebula applications: all these techniques lead us to more sustainable washings.
+High-definition laser, ozone treatments, artificial instead of pumice stones, foam and nebula applications: all these techniques lead us to more sustainable washings.

-Angel NokNok Denim
+Angel Nokonoko, Founder, NokNok Denim

-If we are talking about having close to 100% sustainable products then we have to innovate and invest in different areas; in the way we source the raw materials, using recycled or organic fibers, making trimmings like buttons, zippers or rivets using chemical-free products.
-Another key point is the washing process laundries need to invest in innovative technologies that will help achiev sustainable washes with machines like Ozone, flow or Laser among others, which will substitute bleaches and other harmful chemicals.
-In addition, innovation n new ETP plant technologies will reduce water and electricity usage.
+If we are talking about having close to 100% sustainable products, then we have to innovate and invest in different areas; in the way we source the raw materials, using recycled or organic fibers, and making trimmings like buttons, zippers or rivets using chemical-free products.
+Another key point is the washing process: laundries need to invest in innovative technologies that will help achieve sustainable washes with machines like Ozone, Eflow or Laser, among others, which will substitute bleaches and other harmful chemicals.
+In addition, innovation in new ETP plant technologies will reduce water and electricity usage.

-But the most important and innovations are awareness, information and responsibilitythat the consumer understands this industry and that the industry is transparent and ethical in practices.
+But the most important and decisive innovations are awareness, information and responsibility – and that the consumer understands this industry and that the industry is transparent and ethical in its practices.

 Andrea Venier, Managing Director, OFFICINA+39

-A big change in denim industry, and personally I like the challenge.
+A big change is happening in the denim industry, and personally I like the challenge.
 And for a chemical company like us, this means huge R&D investments to replace old practices with better and greener ones.

-Products like potassium permanganate alternative are really innovating our denim industry.
+Products like potassium permanganate alternatives are really innovating our denim industry.

-But the end the big innovation for the denim sector is to the fashion industry into a transparent, responsible and sustainable system that celebrates the stories, the people and the resources behind each pair of jeans.
+But in the end, the big innovation for the denim sector is to transform the fashion industry into a transparent, responsible and sustainable system that celebrates the stories, the people and the resources behind each pair of jeans.

-Lenzing
+Tricia Carey, Director Global Business Development Denim, Lenzing

-There isnt one innovation that will allow us to make a sustainable garment; it takes all the innovations to collide in a scalable way – only then we have a sustainable garment.
+There isn’t just one innovation that will allow us to make a sustainable garment; it takes all the innovations to collide in a scalable way – only then will we have a sustainable garment.
 It is about looking at best in class for each component.
 Utilizing fibers with a low environmental footprint, like Tencel Lyocell fibers or circularity with Refibra technology, as a starting point.
 A reduction in water, chemical and energy use in indigo dyeing and utilizing laser and ozone technology for finishing with fair labor standards.
-Redefining value to mean best in class product considering people and the planet.
+Redefining value to mean a best in class product while considering people and the planet.